06 Mar What nutrients should a pregnant woman avoid?

 You’re pregnant, or maybe thinking of getting pregnant, and as soon as the cat’s out of the bag, you’re a walking target for opinions, advice, and everything in between.

-You might have heard any number of these phrases about pregnancy nutrition – Don’t eat cheese. – No more coffee. – No more seafood.
+You might have heard any number of these phrases about prenatal nutrition – Don’t eat cheese. – No more coffee. – No more seafood.

 Prenatal nutrition is key to reducing risks during pregnancy and birth.
 Before making radical changes in your diet, please consult with your ObGyn.
 Moreover, working with a pregnancy dietitian nutritionist can help ensure you receive the nutrients you need and guide you on the foods that you should restrict or avoid.